One of the biggest worries for a tenant renting a property is whether they’ll get their deposit back.

 So, if you informed them of a leak during your tenancy and this wasn’t fixed, causing more damage, they shouldn’t deduct from your deposit.

-The best way to ensure a hassle-free return of your deposit is to play fair during your tenancy.
+The best way to ensure a hassle-free return of your deposit is to stick to the terms of your tenancy agreement and take care of your landlord’s property.

 - Understand your obligations in the tenancy agreement and stick to them